House Bill 325 was signed into law on July 28, 2022.

 5. What if my sexual assault happened before January 1, 2023?

 The law in place at the time of the sexual assault is applied in that case.
-The new law will be applied to cases starting January 1, 2023.
+The new law applies to cases starting January 1, 2023.

 6. Who can I call for more information?